 Over time coffee oils, fats and sugars will coat the internal workings of your espresso machine and portafilter.
 If not cleaned this will lead to poor quality coffee and the inner workings of the group will leak or seize.
 We see this all the time and it’s easy to avoid.
 The below instructions are advised to be done daily for commercial use.
-For domestic machines being used most days, we recommend to back flush twice a week.
+For domestic machines being used most days, we recommend to back flush once or twice a week.
 Note that not all machines are capable of being back-flushed.
 For this the machine must either have a 3-way group solenoid, or be a 3-way manual lever group like an E61.

 Group back flushing